 - Filters – adjust the color properties by using the available filters.
 These filters keep the original color palette and alters the color shades, giving them more saturation or less, depending on your preferences;

 - Customize – these advanced controls allow you to go even further by customizing the Coloration Level, Color Diversity, and Shuffle Colors.
 This section also gives you access to a Dark mode—with a click of a button, you can switch your website to a darker version, and all the colors will adapt instantly with no effort on your part.

-Below is a demo for the Style Manager using Rosa 2, our restaurant WordPress theme.
+Below is a demo for the Style Manager using Patch, our minimalistic WordPress blog theme.
 Have no worries if you are using Patch—the settings are the same.

 Creating your own color palette